-Peter Hook set to join Tim Burgess' online listening party
+Peter Hook to talk through Joy Division's ‘Unknown Pleasures’ for Tim Burgess' listening party

-Peter Hook will join Tim Burgess for a very special episode of his online listening party series later this month.
+Peter Hook will join Tim Burgess for a very special run-through of his online listening party series later this month

 -